docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 ### worker service

-Like the `vote` service, the `worker` service defines an image, a restart policy, and a specified number of containers (replicas).
+Like the `vote` service, the `worker` service defines an image, a restart policy, and a specific number of Pods (replicas: 5).
 It also defines the Docker Cloud `autoredeploy` policy (which is not supported in GKE).

 > **Autoredeploy options**: Autoredeploy is a Docker Cloud feature that automatically updates running applications every time you push an image.
 It is not native to Docker CE, AKS or GKE, but you may be able to regain it with Docker Cloud auto-builds, using web-hooks from the Docker Cloud repository for your image back to the CI/CD pipeline in your dev/staging/production environment.